mmatongo/kiss-lang/README.md

     I can have some sort of established order.
 As it is the current meandry of repos leaves me with nothing but headaches.

+#### UPDATES
+- New repo structure will take effect soon, a few natable things however;
+    - I decided to roll my own KISS based(for now) os @noirlinux doing this has made it easier for me to incorporate changed to `gcc` that would normally not be accepted (I think).
+    - I have also decided to not limit the scope of the repo and just add as many languages as I wanna and make it easier for anyone that wants to setup a dev station.
+    - If you're using `noirlinux` then you might not need some elements from this repo as those are already hard baked into the preinstalled `gcc`.